 In January 2015, Principia traveled to the United Arab Emirates to compete in the Abu Dhabi Solar Challenge, a three-day, 1,200-kilometer race.
 Ra 9 placed sixth, and Principia's team received the Shell Innovation Award for "...outstanding technical ingenuity along with optimal use of new materials, components, and inventions."
 The team was also the unanimous choice for the International Solar Car Federation's (ISF) Quiet Acheiver Award, which recognizes the team that best represented the mission of the ISF and the spirit of the competition.
 Learn more about the solar car team's participation in this race.

-In 2009, Principia finished seventh in the World Solar Challenge, a 3000-kilometer race across the Australian outback.
-In the 2011 race, Principia was one of only 37 teams that completed the trek from Darwin to Adelaide, and most recently, the team completed the summer 2012 American Solar Challenge—a 1,650 mile race from New York to Minnesota, and finished fourth in the 2013 Formula Sun Grand Prix in Austin, Texas.
+In 2009, Principia finished seventh in the World Solar Challenge, a 3000-kilometer race across the Australian outback, and in the 2011 WSC, Principia was one of only 37 teams to complete the trek from Darwin to Adelaide.
+The team placed third in the 2012 American Solar Challenge—a 1,650 mile race from New York to Minnesota, and finished fourth in the 2013 Formula Sun Grand Prix in Austin, Texas.

 Visit www.principiasolarcar.com for more information about the team.